Skip to main content

 • Its lower bound is null-inclusive under every parameterization.

 This third case is probably irrelevant in practice: It covers ? super @Nullable Foo, which is already covered by the rules for nullness subtyping.
-It's included here in case some tool has reason to check whether a type is null-inclusive under every parameterization outside of a check for nullness subtyping.
+It is included here in case some tool has reason to check whether a type is null-inclusive under every parameterization outside of a check for nullness subtyping.

 Null-exclusive under every parameterization

-This is a straightforward concept ("never includes null"), but it's not as simple to implement as the null-inclusive rule was.
+This is a straightforward concept ("never includes null"), but it is not as simple to implement as the null-inclusive rule was.
 This null-exclusive rule has to cover cases like String, E (where <E extends Object>), and E (where <E extends @Nullable Object> but nearby code has performed a null check on the expression).
 The case of <E extends Object> is an example of why the following rule requires looking for a "path."

 A type is null-exclusive under every parameterization if it has a nullness-subtype-establishing path to either of the following:

-• any augmented class or array type
+• any augmented class, array, or null type

 When code dereferences an expression, we anticipate that tools will check whether the expression is null-exclusive under every parameterization.